atticlab/tezos-node/README.md

-### Updating.
-Stop the running processes for your node, baker, endorser and accuser:
+### updating to new version. stop the running processes for your node, baker, endorser and accuser:
 $ cd ./tezos

 $ eval $(opam env)